marcelomaidden/javascript-capstone-shooter-game/README.md

   - Change directory to javascript-capstone-shooter-game `cd javascript-capstone-shooter-game`
   - Install all project dependencies `npm install`
-  - Run in your terminal `npm run start` to start the game
+  - Run in your terminal `npm start` to start the game
   - Go to your preferred browser and open `localhost:8000`
   - Click the `Play` button and have fun

 ## Integration tests

-  - In order to test the code run in your terminal `npm run test`
+  - In order to test the code run in your terminal `npm test`

 ## Game Controls